Mudra

-Iconography

 Mudra is used in the iconography of Hindu and Buddhist art of the Indian subcontinent and described in the scriptures, such as Nātyaśāstra, which lists 24 asaṁyuta ("separated", meaning "one-hand") and 13 saṁyuta ("joined", meaning "two-hand") mudras.
 Mudra positions are usually formed by both the hand and the fingers.
 Along with āsanas ("seated postures"), they are employed statically in the meditation and dynamically in the Nāṭya practice of Hinduism.

 Hindu and Buddhist iconography share some mudras.
 In some regions, for example in Laos and Thailand, these are distinct but share related iconographic conventions.